SMunganyinka/alu-shell/README.md

 # alu-shell
-This is a project about shell scripting.
+This is a project about shell scripting commands.